 On my front porch, I added some seasonal flower pots and some giant pumpkins.

 The good thing about these decorations is you don’t have to store them all year long!

 Hygge and Minimalist Fall Decor

 Don’t forget the Hygge.
-I just read the book, The Little Book Of Hygge, which is all about making your home cozy and enjoying the seasons with close friends and family.
+I just read The Little Book Of Hygge, which is all about making your home cozy and enjoying the seasons with close friends and family.

 I was under the impression that this book would tell me how to decorate my house, but it was more about how to be happy.
 It made me think about why we are here and what we are doing with our lives.